Donate your breast/human milk to other babies in need.

 - Unfortunately, there are no pumps for loan.
 Donors participate on a voluntary basis.

-In the sad situation where a baby dies, some mothers choose to donate milk in honour of their child.
+In the sad situation where a baby dies, some mothers/parents choose to donate milk in honour of their child.
 We accept milk from bereaved donors.
 Any amount of appropriately stored milk is accepted, assuming the donor has completed the screening process.

 Where to drop off your milk

 View a listing of locations to drop off your donor milk.
 Please call your local milk depot to confirm you are a qualified, screened donor before you drop off your milk.

 How to get donor milk

 Pasteurized donor milk is available by doctor's prescription and is prioritized for children with the greatest need.
 Find out more on how to receive donor milk.